tgc-bot/FourAcesContracts/Membership.md

     Members

-  - *Cheating:* Bypassing the rules or expected etiquette of a game to improve your or someone else’s economic status.
+  - *Cheating:* Bypassing the rules or expected etiquette of a game to improve your or someone else’s economic status, or chance of winning, or for some other reason

 ## Roles within the Casino